Union Assurance: Operations

 Union Assurance is ranked 54th in LMD 100, an annual list of publicly traded companies in Sri Lanka ranked by revenue, in its 2020/21 edition.
 Union Assurance is placed 51st amongst the most valuable brands in Sri Lanka.
 The brand value grew by 10.5% in 2022 to LKR1,982 million according to Brand Finance.
 Union Assurance provides bancassurance in collaboration with several banks in Sri Lanka.

 Market research conducted by the company revealed low levels of saving patterns among Sri Lankans.
 The study revealed that Sri Lankans fall behind recommended 10%-15% of gross salary savings.
 A quarter of the population had no savings while 37% saved between 1%-5% of their income.
 The company appointed Jude Gomes as the chief executive officer in 2019.
 At the time of his appointment Gomes was the chairman and CEO of Manulife China Bank Life Assurance Corporation in the Philippines.
 Union Assurance won an award at the 2022 Women Friendly Workplace Awards.

+Union Assurance Branch Network

+As of 31 December 2025, Union Assurance operates a network of 95 branches across Sri Lanka, covering all nine provinces of the island.
+The branches are supported by a field agency force of 2,698 agents and are complemented by five bancassurance partnerships and digital channels including the Clicklife mobile application.